Ainocre/RD_gostore/README.md

-# Vstore
+# Gostore

 ## Description

-Vstore is a global store for vuejs and quasarjs.
+Gostore is a global store for vuejs and quasarjs.
 Inspired by Mobx State Tree.
 Data are typed, reactives and validated before to be muted to prevent data inconsistency.
 ## installation
-`npm i -S vstore` ou `yarn add vstore`
+`npm i -S gostore` ou `yarn add gostore`

-Vstore is under beta version.
+Gostore is under beta version.
 Do not use for production yet

 ## Usage

 ```
-import { Store, type } from 'vstore'
+import { Store, type } from 'gostore'
 import Vue from 'vue'

 const store = Store().addState({